UdaySMukherjee/Semantic-Segmentation-of-CamVid-Dataset-using-U-Net/README.md

 ## Loss Function and Optimization
 The Focal Loss, a modification of the cross-entropy loss, is used as the loss function.
 Stochastic Gradient Descent (SGD) is employed as the optimization algorithm with momentum.

-## Training
-The model is trained over multiple epochs, with the training loss and Intersection over Union (IoU) monitored.
-IoU measures the overlap between predicted and ground truth masks.

 ## Results and Visualization
 ![](https://imgur.com/2RjxOEQ.png)

 The training process is visualized by plotting the training and validation loss curves.
 Additionally, sample images, original masks, and predicted masks are displayed to assess the model's performance.

-Conclusion
-Semantic segmentation of the CamVid dataset using the U-Net architecture demonstrates the model's capability to accurately classify pixels into predefined classes.
-Experimentation with hyperparameters, additional data augmentation, or fine-tuning the model architecture may further improve performance.
-This documentation serves as a guide for implementing semantic segmentation tasks on similar datasets using the U-Net model.